-CloudFlare is great to improve site’s security and other areas.
-To learn in more details on all the perks of it, follow this link: CloudFlare security feature.
+CloudFlare is great to improve site's security and other areas.
+To learn more details on all its perks of it, follow this link: CloudFlare security feature.

 Make sure to start with this free account from day one of your blog.
 Another perk of CloudFlare is improving the site's speed.

-Read more about improving site speed in this another article here.
+Read more about improving site speed in this other article here.

 2. Start WordPress Blogging (Add Standard Pages)

-There are some pages you want to have build before starting out with posts, these are: Disclosure, Privacy and Comment Policy.
+There are some pages you want to have built before starting out with posts, these are: Disclosure, Privacy and Comment Policy.

 The more present you are online, the more traffic it will attract.

 3. Setup & configure the blog's email address